-In New Relic, a workload is represents a group of entities that work together to provide a digital service.
-New Relic One gives you the ability to group and monitor entities based on a team or a set of responsibilities, from front-end to back-end services, across your entire stack.
+New Relic One Workloads give you the ability to group and monitor entities based on a team or a set of responsibilities, from front-end to back-end services, across your entire stack.

-Workloads help you get understanding of a complex system, detect issues, understand the cause and impact of an incident, and resolve things quickly.
+Workloads help you understand complex systems, detect issues, understand the cause and impact of an incident, and resolve those issues quickly.

 What is a workload in New Relic?